 6. Check in regularly and communicate

 Remember, you’re not simply getting rid of tactical work, never to hear about it again.
 By delegating, you’re still accountable for the success of the task or business result.
 So honor the check-in agreement you made in your meeting.
 If you mutually agreed upon a deadline of noon on Friday to complete the task, don’t wait until noon on Friday to find out whether it’s complete.
 Schedule a check-in time, such as the end of the day on Wednesday, and put it on your calendar.
-This is called Management by Regulation, and it can make all the difference in ensuring that delegated tasks achieve successful results.
+This is called management by regulation, and it can make all the difference in ensuring that delegated tasks achieve successful results.

-Establish how work will be delegated moving forward
+Establish how you'll delegate work moving forward

-If you’ve been working alongside your team and owning much of the tactical work, moving toward delegation can be challenging for both you and your employees.
+If you’ve been working alongside your team and owning much of the tactical work, moving toward delegation can be hard for both you and your employees.
 You’ll need to exercise a lot of willpower to say no to things you’ve always said yes to, even if it would be easier to just do the thing yourself.
 You’ll need to build more trust in your team and be willing to let go of things you used to closely manage.
 And your team will need to get used to your new strategic role in the business.
 They may resist it at first: They’ll ask questions and may even joke about how strange it’ll be for you to depart from what you’ve always been doing.

 So, give your people a vision for how business operations will look going forward.
 Hold a company-wide meeting or meet one on one to communicate the change: Cover how you plan to delegate and, afterward, how you plan to manage tasks that you’ve passed off.